pratt0007/TIL/OOPS/OOPS_NOTES.md

 - The building block of C++ that leads to Object-Oriented programming is a Class.
 - It is a user-defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class(OBJECT)
 - A class is like a blueprint for an object.
+- If empty class the size of the class will be 1.
+- if variables inside class are int(4 bit) + char(1 bit) then the size of class will NOT BE 5 it will be 8 DUE TO PADDING

  ## OBJECT
  - Object is an instance of class.